ucrcsedept/galah/docs/src/galah.api/commands/create_user.rst

 Reference
 ---------

-.. function:: create_user(email, password[, account_type = 'student']):
+.. function:: create_user(email[, password = '', account_type = 'student']):

     :param email: The email the user will use to sign in.

     :param password: The users password, it will be immediately hashed.
+You can specify a blank password in which case the user will have to long in through OAuth2.

     :param account_type: The account type.
 Current available options are student, teacher, or admin.
 Multiple account types are